Bea-apps/angular-ngrx-signal-store/README.md

 Credits to Angular University.

-This project is about building a TODO app from scratch using NgRx Signal Store.
+This project is about building a todo list items app from scratch using NgRx Signal Store.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.9.